surge-dalhousie/discover-python/jupyter-cocalc.md

 Cells have two modes: **edit** and **command**.
 Edit mode is indicated by a green border around the cell, while command mode has a blue border.
 In edit mode, you can type into the cell and edit it.
 In command mode, you can run the cell, or manipulate it in certain ways (e.g., deleting a whole cell, or moving it).

-You execute (run) cells by selecting them (by clicking once on the cell) and then pressing the Shift & Enter keys on your keyboard simultaneously.
-Double-clicking a cell will make it editable.

-If you double-click on this (or any other Markdown) cell, the text will change to a *fixed-width* font and you'll see the Markdown formatting tags (like `#` for headings).
+This text you are currently reading is a Markdown cell.
+If you are viewing it in CoCalc, and click once on this text, the cell should become active in command mode, so you should see a blue border around it.
+If you double-click on this (or any other Markdown) cell, the outline will turn green, the text will change to a *fixed-width* font and you'll see the Markdown formatting tags (like `#` for headings).
 Try it!
 Then hit Shift & Enter to execute the cell (which applies and renders the Markdown formatting).

+So in summary:
+- Single-clicking a cell will select it in Command mode
+- Double-clicking a cell will put it in Edit mode
+- Pressing the Shift & Enter keys on your keyboard simultaneously will execute a cell.
+Execution will format a Markdown cell, or run the code in a code cell.

 Below is a code cell with some very simple Python code.
 You haven't started learning Python yet, but as you can see, at its simplest Python can act like a calculator.
 Try executing the cell and see what happens.